johnwcowan/r7rs-work/TerminalsCowan.md

 ## Reading and writing

-`(term-read `*t start-row start-column end-row end-column* [ *rect?* [ *full?* ] ]`)`
+`(term-read `*t start-row start-column end-row end-column* [ *rect?* ]`)`

 The strings in the locations starting at *start-row* and *start-column* and extending to *end-row* and *end-column* inclusive are concatenated and returned.
 Color information is ignored.

-If *rect?* is false or absent, the characters returned are the contents of the Z-shaped area that begins at *start-row* and *start-column* and extends to the end of *start-row*, followed by all the rows between *start-row* and *end-row* exclusive, followed by *end-row* from column 0 to *end-column*.
-Trailing spaces are omitted, and a newline is inserted at the end of each row.
+If *rect?* is false or absent, the contents of the Z-shaped area that begins at *start-row* and *start-column* and extends to the end of *start-row*, followed by all the rows between *start-row* and *end-row* exclusive, followed by *end-row* from column 0 to *end-column*, are returned.
+Trailing spaces are removed,
+and newlines are inserted at the end of each row.

-But if *rect?* is true, the exact contents of the rectangle defined by the four corners is returned, although newlines are still inserted.
+But if *rect?* is true, only the contents of the rectangle defined by the four corners is returned with newlines at the end of the portion of each row.

 `(term-write! `*t row column string fgcolor bgcolor*`)`